MarcinSkrobczynski/pytest-parametrize/README.md

             {"a": 3, "b": 5, "c": 8},
             {"a": 5, "b": 8, "c": 13},
             {"a": 8, "b": 13, "c": 21},
+            {"a": 0, "b": 0, "c": 1, "marks": pytest.mark.xfail},
         ],
     },
 )
 def test_something(a, b, c):
     assert a + b == c
 ```

+### Description
+Decorator takes dict, which:
+- keys define names of the test cases, and
+- values define named arguments in dict manner (or list of such dicts), which are passed to the decorated test function.

 ## Installation